wsaqaf/mecodify/manual.md

 # Mecodify
 ![N|Solid](images/logo3.png)

+**The below documentation is out-of-date.
+We are going to add updated documentaiton for V 2.0 soon**

 ## User Manual
 Mecodify is an open-source tool to extract, analyse and visualise the usage of twitter for particular queries (e.g., a hashtag, a user account, keywords, etc.) It remains under development and the plan is to add other data sources (e.g., Facebook, YouTube, and other API-enabled websites and services).

 #### What is Mecodify for?
 Among other uses, Mecodify can be used by researchers to measure the usage of twitter hashtags for example.
 It can also be used to compare real events with twitter activity.
 Since Mecodify has a way to connect twitter users with each other using mentions and replies, it can also be used to do some network analysis to identify influential tweeters involved in a particular subject.

 #### How did Mecodify start?
 Mecodify was created by [Walid Al-Saqaf](http://al-saqaf.se) for the [MeCoDEM EU-FP7 project](http://mecodem.eu) as a tool to allow MeCoDEM researchers to extract, analyse and visualise tweets in relation to particular conflicts in Egypt, Serbia, South Africa and Kenya.
 Since social science researchers were the main target group, the interface was built in such a way that allows users to utilise its service without having to learn coding or acquire any technical skills.

 **Note:** *Mecodify is at its initial stages and currently only supports Twitter but aims at expanding to support other platforms that have APIs for data extraction.*
 ___